BlueWizardHat/demo-kotlin-maven/README.md

 Each module should have the minimum dependencies it needs.

-This can sometimes take a little extra effort to set up with dependencies between modules, but it pays of in the end by having a much more organized project and is also easier to bring other developers up to speed if working together in a team.
+This can sometimes take a little extra effort to set up with dependencies between modules, but it pays of in the end by having a much more organized and clean project and can also help prevent making cyclic dependencies between packages.
+And as an added bonus it also makes it easier to bring other developers up to speed if you need to bring in new developer on the project.

-Your Spring Boot app can collect all the modules at compile time.
+Your Spring Boot app or shadow jar tool can collect all the modules at compile time.

 ### Have a template project that can be easily cloned and adapted

-Having a template project that is fully functional out of the box means it is easier to create new services as you don't need to go through the same set up process all the time.
+Having a template project that is fully functional out-of-the box means it is easier to create new services as you don't need to go through the same setup process all the time.

 Your template project should be set up the way your project or organization prefers to set up projects and include examples of the functionality that is most often used in your project/organization.
 If all your